zephirefaith/courage/it_s_her.md

 I am scared
 I am satisfied

-Her deep darkness
-Soothing
-The neon lights
-Too bright
 She is a paradox
 Confluence of opposite polarities
-Daughter of emptiness and dread
+Daughter of emptiness
 Mother of festivity and lights
+She splits me in two
+The bat and the firefly
+It is only in darkness
+That light shines
+At its brightest
+Inspiring the hero
+And the villain
+Her deep darkness
+Soothing
+The dancing neon
+Bright!

-In some she encites
+In some she incites
 Promiscuity
 Others find in her
 A muse